Simplex volumes in hyperplane arrangements: Maximum volume tetrahedra

 As the next step, we translate the planes of $\psi(\mathcal{H}_2)$ to create a new maximum-volume tetrahedron $S$.
 If exactly one of the four planes defining $S$ comes from a plane of $\varphi(\mathcal{H}_1)$, let this plane be $H$.
 By moving the entire $\psi(\mathcal{H}_2)$ along $H$, we can create another new maximum-volume tetrahedron.
 Similarly, if exactly three planes come from planes of $\varphi(\mathcal{H}_1)$, we can move $\varphi(\mathcal{H}_1)$ along one plane of $\psi(\mathcal{H}_2)$.
 Finally, if exactly two planes come from planes of $\varphi(\mathcal{H}_1)$, by moving $\psi(\mathcal{H}_2)$ along the line of intersection of those two planes, we can create a new maximum-volume tetrahedron. \end{proof}

-We observe that the plane arrangement $\mathcal{S}$ forming a star-shaped badge as shown in the Figure \ref{A star-shaped badge} contains $6$ planes and $5$ tetrahedra of maximum volume.
-Starting from $\mathcal{S}$, we repeatedly add copies of $\mathcal{S}$ so as to satisfy the above property.
-This allows us to construct a planar arrangement of $6k$ planes containing $7k - 2$ tetrahedra of maximum volume for $k \geq 1$.
+We observe that the arrangement of planes $\mathcal{S}\subset \mathbb{R}^3$ forming a star-shaped badge as shown in Figure~\ref{A star-shaped badge} consists of six planes and forming five maximum volume tetrahedra.
+Starting from $\mathcal{S}$, we repeatedly add suitably transformed copies of $\mathcal{S}$ so that the above proposition applies at each step.
+Consequently, for every $k\ge 1$ we obtain an arrangement of $6k$ planes in $\mathbb{R}^3$ that determines at least $7k-2$ maximum volume tetrahedra, which proves Proposition~\ref{prop:M_3}.